jyoti246/S3DNN/README.md

 Run the colabs in order
 ## Part1:
-This notebook demonstrates the CNN forward passes implemented over Alexnet.
+This notebook demonstrates the CNN forward and backward passes implemented over Alexnet.

 ## Part2:
 This notebook demonstrates baseline scheduling policy using CUDA streams to concurrently schedule multiple DNN forward pass pipelines.